vuejs/docs/src/guide/composition-api-introduction.md

 }
 ```

 Done!
-Now whenever we call `getUserRepositories`, `repositories` will be updated and the view will be updated to reflect the change.
+Now whenever we call `getUserRepositories`, `repositories` will be mutated and the view will be updated to reflect the change.
 Our component should now look like this:

 ```js
 // src/components/UserRepositories.vue